 Hidden deep in woodland above the River Fowey is what remains of Largin Castle.
 It sits on the top of a steep ridge that towers above the Glynn Valley, and is the perfect spot for a defensive structure.
 But Largin was no Roman outpost or ‘motte and bailey’ affair.
 This ‘castle’ was built in the Iron Age, around 800BC – 43AD.

 Iron Age hillforts remain a dominant and often striking feature in our landscape, even 2000 years after they were constructed.
 Largin is just one of around 3,300 hillforts that can still be found across Britain.
 In fact, most hillforts are found in the South West of England, in Wales and Scotland.
-Around eighty have been identified in Cornwall alone, dating from various periods of prehistory and the county also has a number of cliff castles and tor enclosures such as the one at Helman tor.
+Around eighty have been identified in Cornwall alone, dating from various periods of prehistory and the county also has a number of cliff castles like Trevelgue Head and tor enclosures such as the one at Helman tor.
 Cornish hillforts tend to be a bit smaller than those found in other parts of the country.

 The actual purpose of hillforts is up for debate.
 Indeed the term hillfort is a catch-all phase often used to describe any kind of enclosure or earthworks on the top of a hill or similarly high feature.
 And the term ‘fort’ also assumes some kind of defensive purpose but that may not have always been the case.
 In fact each individual ‘hillfort’ may simply have been built for it’s own specific purpose or need.
 Many were defensive, of course, taking full advantage of the contours of the landscape, but some of these structures may have had more ceremonial or ritualistic uses.
 An idea that has seen little serious investigation.

+Largin is one of those wonderful places in Cornwall that still retains an air of mystery.
+It has that lost and unexplored feeling about it.
 The outline of the hillfort is quite obvious from a distance, highlighted by the older trees amongst the evergreen trees of the forestry plantation that surrounds it.

 Further information about Largin Castle is very scant.
 So if anyone is able to add to this I would very much appreciate you getting in touch.